majpark21/CODEX/README.md

 # What analysis are available in CODEX?
 There are currently 3 main analysis performed in CODEX:
 * The projection of the trajectories CNN features in a low-dimensional space.
 This visualization provides an overview of all dynamics trends in the dataset and enables the identification of subpopulations at a glance.
-Use the companion app for ineractive browsing of this projection (Coming soon!).
+Use the companion app for ineractive browsing of this projection.
 * The identification of representative prototype trajectories for each class.
 Several types of prototypes are extracted, some favorise the trajectories that are extremely specific for each class, others favorise a more complete coverage of all major trajectories trends in the class.
 Check Notebook 2.
 * The mining of signature motifs for each class.
 This relies on the use of Class Activation Maps (CAMs), a method that maps to each point in the series a quantitative value that reflects the importance of the points to recognize a given class.
 These motifs are clustered to obtain a tidy overview of Check Notebooks 3 and 4.